deezeddd/Deliverr-App/Readme.md

 1. Update the server name with your server name("Server=" here) in the connection string present in the appsettings.json file in the Grocery store

  "ConnectionStrings": {
-    "SqlServerConnectionStr": "Data Source=IN-PG03521Y ;Initial Catalog = DeliverrDb ;Integrated Security=true;"
+    "SqlServerConnectionStr": "Data Source= ;Initial Catalog = DeliverrDb ;Integrated Security=true;" }
-  }

 # Credentials

-2. Admin credentials, Admin will be created on it's own when the project will be run for the first time.
+2. Admin credentials, Admin will be created on its own when the project will be run for the first time.

 Email                      Password